dennistonc/newsletter-FM/README.md

 The challenge was to build out this newsletter form and get it looking as close to the given design as possible using whatever tech stack we wanted.
 A provided template included guides and parameters for what to add into the project.

 I decided to just stick to plain HTML, CSS, and JavaScript for this one.
+There is also no backend/server usage -- just a simple frontend application only.

 ## what i learned